pagkly/Zed/Investopedia4/What Are Government Purchases.md

 Government purchases range from spending on infrastructure projects and paying civil service and public service employees to buying office software and equipment and maintaining public buildings.
 Transfer payments, which do not involve purchases, are not included in this category.

-The BEA attributed a rise in federal government spending in 2020 mainly to an increase in purchases of intermediate services to support the processing and administration of Paycheck Protection Program loan applications.
+The BEA attributed a rise in federal government spending in 2020 mainly to an increase in purchases of intermediate services to support the processing and administration of Paycheck Protection Program [[Loan|loan]] applications.

-In 2020, the BEA [[revealed]](https://www.bea.gov/sites/default/files/2021-02/gdp4q20_2nd.pdf) that federal government spending rose, while state and local government spending fell.
+In 2020, the BEA [[revealed]](https://www.bea.gov/sites/[[Default|default]]/files/2021-02/gdp4q20_2nd.pdf) that federal government spending rose, while state and local government spending fell.
 Overall, [[real GDP]](https://www.investopedia.com/terms/r/realgdp.asp), in a year overshadowed by the COVID-19 epidemic and economically damaging lockdown measures, was estimated to have fallen by 3.5%.